jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 >At its core, open-source is about collaboration.
 Whether it's version control, licenses, or issue trackers—everything exists to support people working with each other.
 Open source embodies a model for people to work together, building something greater than they can [create on their own](https://github.blog/2016-06-23-the-shape-of-open-source/).

 For example, a large open-source community creates MediaWiki software.
-Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
+Then different groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
 After all, MediaWiki is free for anyone to use; gatekeepers be damned!
 Not just for programmers, mass-collaboration is how writers, researchers, and editors wrote millions of Wikipedia articles in only a few years.

 ![Open-source projects](https://techvolution.io/content/images/2020/04/open-source-projects.jpg)